BIGJRA/BIGJRA.github.io/reborn.md

 Most of these are really not too worth it right now compared to the regular variety (especially Friend Ball... yikes) but I recommend picking up a few Love Balls - their 4x catch rate can be activated 100% of the time given you're trying to catch a non-genderless Pokemon and you have at least 1 male and at least 1 female Pokemon in your party, helpful for Pokemon with lower catch rates we may encounter.

 Outside, head right and up.

+**Street Rat Franklin.
+Field: No Field**
+- Togedemaru, Lv.
+13, Serious Nature, IVs: 10

 Enter the Pokemon Center, and talk to both the girl on the left and the mother on the right to activate some quests.

 Enter the building to the right, and talk to the daycare couple one-by-one over and over until they drop their facade and battle you.

+**Meteor Grunt Grant & Meteor Grunt Janis.
+Field: No Field**
+- Venonat, Lv.
+18, Serious Nature, IVs: 10
+- Crabrawler, Lv.
+19, Serious Nature, IVs: 10
+- Jangmo-o, Lv.
+18, Serious Nature, IVs: 10
+- Minior, Lv.
+19, Serious Nature, IVs: 10

 Eventually, we will be freeing the real daycare couple!
 In a house to the left, we'll learn about an in-game trade we can't complete just yet.
-Head outside and to the left, grab a hidden *Steel Gem* in a rock, and go down the stairs to access a new part of the railnet.
+Head outside, and to the left, grab a hidden *Steel Gem* in the rock.
+Go down the stairs to access a new part of the railnet.

 **Underground Railnet (Obsidia Area)**